Wall St falls as Moody’s bank downgrades spark broad sell-off

-Wall Street tumbled on Tuesday in a broad sell-off led by financial stocks after Moody’s downgraded several U.S. banks, though drugmakers rose on Eli Lilly’s strong results and positive data from Novo Nordisk’s obesity treatment.
+NEW YORK: Wall Street tumbled on Tuesday in a broad sell-off led by financial stocks after Moody’s downgraded several US banks, though drugmakers rose on Eli Lilly’s strong results and positive data from Novo Nordisk’s obesity treatment.

 Moody’s also warned that the sector’s credit strength would likely be tested by funding risks and weaker profitability.